From Trope to Table

 At the table, summons scenes are reliable because hierarchy can be shown rather than explained.
 Put the structure onstage through concrete details.
 Who issued the call?
 Who is allowed to enter while armed?
 Who can speak directly?
 Who must speak through intermediaries?
 Who can interrupt without consequence?
 Then let protocol matter.
 A wrong form of address closes one channel; accepting a cup or token opens another.

-Run the summons as a series of choices where either outcome has a good and bad side.
-Compliance can buy immediate relief and long-term dependency.
-Refusal can preserve autonomy and trigger rapid retaliation.
-Delay can improve preparation while raising public suspicion or legal exposure.
+Run the summons as a series of choices where either outcome carries a mixed result.
+Compliance buys immediate relief and long-term dependency.
+Refusal preserves autonomy and triggers rapid retaliation.
+Delay improves preparation while raising public suspicion or legal exposure.
 Players should leave the room with an answered question and a larger problem that did not exist on entry.

 5) Revenge as Social Sorter

-Revenge tropes begin with a harm that cannot be ignored, typically at a price the protagonist doesn't want to pay but will nevertheless.
+Revenge tropes begin with a harm that cannot be ignored, typically at a price the protagonist doesn’t want to pay and will pay anyway.
 A protector dies.
 A safe location is burned.
 A family member is taken.

-The trope becomes productive when the group has to negotiate opposing values or objectives: speed versus certainty, spectacle versus deniability, collateral costs, and what “justice” means under their norms.
+The trope becomes productive when the group has to negotiate opposing values or objectives: speed versus certainty, spectacle versus deniability, collateral cost, and what “justice” means under their norms.

 John Wick demonstrates that retaliation is rarely a private affair.
 Violence collides with an existing order of status markers, neutral ground, debt, and established reputation.
-The impetus to revenge is the hook, but as a procedure it is the world and attendant repercussions that bear narrative weight.
+The impetus to revenge is the hook; as a procedure, it’s the world and attendant repercussions that bear narrative weight.
 Otherwise, vengeance is a single bloody scene, resolved quickly if not cleanly.

 If the world has rules and witnesses, every strike produces potential fallout.
 You gain ground in one direction and lose it in another.